 Admissions Process for Transfer Students

-To be considered for admission to NYU’s Steinhardt School of Culture, Education, and Human Development, students must submit the University’s Undergraduate Application for Admission, along with the application fee, official high school transcript or GED scores, an official transcript from each college you have attended, and, if you are an international student, TOEFL, IELTS or PTE Academic scores and an official copy of any foreign credential with an official English translation.
+To be considered for admission to NYU’s Steinhardt School of Culture, Education, and Human Development, students must submit the University’s Undergraduate Application for Admission, along with the application fee, official high school transcript or GED scores, an official transcript from each college you have attended, and, if you are an international student, English language testing and an official copy of any foreign credential with an official English translation.
 SAT or ACT scores are not required if you have completed at least one year of liberal arts course work at an accredited institution.
-Transfer students use the same application as freshmen.
+Transfer students apply through the Transfer Common Application.

 Application Deadlines: Students wanting to transfer in the fall semester should submit an application by April 1.
 Students wanting to transfer in the spring semester should submit an application by November 1.